You can now download, free of charge, KangaSound XML files from this listing page for unrestricted use in your

-In order to use a downloaded KangaSound XML file, you will need version 3 or later of

-the Kangas Sound Editor or
+In order to use a downloaded KangaSound XML file, you will need version 3 or later of Kangas Sound Editor or

 Kangas Sound Editor QI installed on your computer.

-Download the KangaSound XML .zip file of interest, extract the XML file from the .zip file, and note the
+Download the KangaSound XML .zip file of interest; extract the XML file from the .zip file and note the

-After selecting the extracted XML file, a dialog entitled 'XML Import Run-time Parameters
+After selecting the extracted XML file, a dialog entitled XML Import Run-time Parameters

 The statistics at the bottom of the dialog tell you what is in the KangaSound XML file, in terms of number of

-Preview results dialog, you can often resolve the errors - e.g. by adding a prefix or
+Preview results dialog, you can often resolve them – e.g. by adding a prefix or

-suffix if there is a name clash, and then press Preview again to see if the errors have been resolved.
+suffix if there is a name clash – and then click Preview again to see if the

-you will be presented with a dialog that lets you examine them.
+encountered, you will be presented with a dialog that lets you examine them.